jesus-333/neovim-config/other/README.md

-This folder contains stuff not related to nvim but config file of other tools (e.g. fish or starship).
+This folder contains various stuff, also not related to nvim (like config file for other tools, e.g.starship).
 They are saved in the same repository for convenience.